 Microwave jam is ready in under 20 minutes and makes one perfect little jar of jammy goodness.
 Here's everything you need to know.

 This jam is ideal for whenever you have a few fruits going soft on the counter or if you scored an extra pint of berries at the farmers market.
 Two to three cups of chopped fruit or berries will give you about a cup of jam.

-Since we're not actually canning this jam—it goes straight into the fridge—you can use any kind of sugar you prefer.
+Since we're not actually canning this jam—it goes straight into the fridge—you can use any kind of sweetener you prefer.
 Regular sugar, honey, brown sugar, agave, and maple syrup all work well.
-Between 1/4 cup to 1/2 cup is usually enough to sweeten the fruit and give it a good jammy texture.
+Between 1/4 cup and 1/2 cup is usually enough to sweeten the fruit and give it a good jammy texture.